 In addition to tracking case management statistics, it is important to gather feedback directly from clients through feedback/satisfaction surveys.
-These surveys can be administered verbally (by a different caseworker, supervisor or other relevant staff member) or can be done through self---administered forms (electronic or paper) for literate populations.
+These surveys can be administered verbally (by a different caseworker, supervisor, or other relevant staff member) or can be done through self-administered forms (electronic or paper) for literate populations.
 In general, these surveys should collect data on:

-- ✓ General characteristics of the survivors
+- General characteristics of the survivors

-- ✓ What services were accessed
+- What services were accessed

-- ✓ How they found out about this service
+- How they found out about this service

-- ✓ Accessibility of the service (including location, costs, opening hours, etc.)
+- Accessibility of the service (including location, costs, opening hours, etc.)

-- ✓ Quality of the service provider
+- Quality of the service provider

-- ✓ Ability to make informed choices on what services to access
+- Ability to make informed choices on what services to access

-- ✓ Privacy and confidentiality during the process
+- Privacy and confidentiality during the process

-- ✓ Usefulness of the service
+- Usefulness of the service

-See the Interagency GBV Case Management Guidelines (Part VI) for a sample client feedback survey:
+See the Interagency GBV Case Management Guidelines (Part VI) for a sample client feedback survey: https://reliefweb.int/report/world/interagency-gender-based-violence-case-management-guidelines

-http://reliefweb.int/sites/reliefweb.int/files/resources/interagency---gbv---case---management---guidelines_final_2017_low---res.pdf

-CLIENT FEEDBACK SURVEY 13
+CLIENT FEEDBACK SURVEY13

-Date:

-Questionnaire Administered By:
+Date: Questionnaire Administered By: